logaritex/assistant-api/README.md

 The `Assistant` has instructions and can leverage models, tools, and knowledge to respond to user queries.

-In this example, we're creating an Assistant that is a personal math tutor, with the Code Interpreter tool enabled.
+In this example, we're creating an Assistant that is a personal math tutor, with the Code Interpreter tool enabled:
-Use the assistantApi client to create the Assistant:

 ```java